jonathan-shahen/probabilistic-data-structures/src/count-min-sketch/custom/README.md

-# Bloom Filter: Custom Implementation
+# Count Min Sketch: Custom Implementation

 ## Description

-This repo shows a custom implementation of a Bloom Filter.
+This repo shows how much storage is required for creating a Custom Count Min Sketch with XX counters and YY hashes.

 ## Setup